tksundar/ffl/Readme.md

 **Description**

-This is a python and django project for managing events and their associated artifacts.This was an excercise in learning and as such may not be useful to many.
-I am part of a group that organizes biennial events where all group members meet at some resort and spend  one or two days together.
-This effort requires registering participants, and arranging for their pick up to and from their point of entry, manging resort reservations etc. This app is used for that purpose.
+This is a python and django project for managing events and their associated artifacts.

 **Server functionalities**